ruslanmv/ruslanmv.github.io/_posts/2023-10-24-WatsonX-with-LangChain.md

 ```python
 chain = LLMChain(llm=llm, prompt=prompt).
 ```

-Watsonx.ai has extended its support for LangChain through the WML (Watson Machine Learning) API, which currently incorporates several LangChain APIs like
+Watsonx.ai has extended its support for LangChain through the WML (Watson Machine Learning) API, which currently incorporates several LangChain APIs like:

 - LLMChain: A combination of a prompt and an LLM, providing a fundamental structure for working with language models.
 - SimpleSequentialChain: A linear process with single input/output per step, where the output of one step serves as the input for the next.
 - SequentialChain: A more advanced version of the sequential process that allows multiple inputs/outputs per step.
 - TransformChain: Incorporates a custom transform() function within the chain, typically used for altering LLM input/output.
 - ConversationBufferMemory: Stores previous prompts and responses to maintain a history of interactions in a conversation

 ## Step 1 .
 Environment Setup